 There was just one thing I struggled with: teaching.
-I’d set out teach the lesson I had planned and halfway through, it’d become painfully obvious that there was something else—something much more important—that needed to be covered instead.
+I’d set out to teach the lesson I had planned and halfway through, it’d become painfully obvious that there was something else—something much more important—that needed to be covered instead.

 If you’re familiar with Maslow’s hierarchy of needs, you’ll know exactly what I’m talking about.
 In short, my students needed help feeling emotionally secure.
 They needed to build their self-esteem.
 They needed to learn how to safely feel and effectively manage their emotions.
 And all of this had begin before they could even start to tackle—let alone acquire—new academic skills.

 Fast forward several years, and I became a mom through biology.
 After nearly 10 years of marriage, my husband, Jason, and I welcomed our oldest son, Nate.

-Fast forward a few more years, and I become a mom through adoption, too.
+Fast forward a few more years, and I became a mom through adoption, too.
 After a long, arduous adoption process that spanned over two years and three different countries, we welcomed our youngest son, Mark, into our family.

 And I discovered what I had already suspected: Mark has special needs.
 Some of them became evident very early on.
 He struggled to make eye contact.
 He wasn’t reaching developmental milestones.
 And—perhaps the most confusing of all—he didn’t know how to play.